All Episodes

 Our country is coming back incredibly well, setting records as it does it.

-We don't need somebody to come in and say, Let's shut it down.
+We don't need somebody to come in and say, let's shut it down.

-All right, that was the president in the debate the other night, Labor Secretary Eugene Scalia has uh weighed in on this that we do and we know how to reduce transmission and and open safely, you know.
+Labor Secretary Eugene Scalia has weighed in on this: that we do and we know how to reduce transmission and open safely.

 But don't we all wish there was no risk in life?